mattwach/tinygo_picocalc/README.md

 }
 ```

-and here is an minimal version that echos PicoCalc keystrokes to the serial console.
+and here is an minimal version that echos PicoCalc keystrokes to the serial
-Compile it with `-serial=uart`, then use 'tinygo monitor' to view the output (via USB-C).
+console.
+Compile it with `tinygo flash -target=pico -serial=uart` (or
+`pico2`), then use `tinygo monitor` to view the output (via USB-C).
+The
-The PicoCalc must be "on" for the Keyboard to function.
+PicoCalc must be powered on for the Keyboard to function.

 ```golang
 package main